rundeck-plugins/kubernetes/README.md

 For example: ```metadata.namespace=default``` will show the pods of the default namespace.
 * **Just Running Pods?**: Filter by running pods

-This plugin generate a list of `default` pod's attributes in order to reference them on the custom config parameters of the plugin (eg: default:status, default:image).
+This plugin generates a list of `default` pod's attributes in order to reference them on the custom config parameters of the plugin (eg: default:status, default:image).
 The following list are the default available attributes:

 ```
 default:pod_id: Pod ID,